dsong127/localToneAdjustment/README.md

 Tone mapping is not working properly as of now.

 ## Example
-**Important:** I just realized the example images shows Trump tower.
-I firmly believe everyone has the right to have their own view.
-These pictures are from when I traveled to Chicago, and I thought they would be perfect as examples since they show the sky, buildings, and water.
-They have absolutely nothing to do with my political views.

 ![Alt Text](example1.PNG)
 Example of using Lumachrome brush to select the sky region.